positively-charged/bcc/doc/details.md

 <h3>Incompatibilities with ACS</h3>

-* Logical-AND (`&&`) and Logical-OR (`||`) use short-circuit evaluation
+* Logical-AND (`&&`) and Logical-OR (`||`) do [short-circuit evaluation](#short-circuit-evaluation)
-* In radix constants, an `r` is used to separate the base from the number
+* In [radix constants](#numeric-literals), an `r` is used to separate the base from the number
+* Some previously usable identifiers are now [keywords](#keywords)

 <h3>Libraries</h3>

-The library specified as an argument to the compiler is called the _main library_.
-First, the main library is parsed and preprocessed.
-Then, each library imported by the main library is parsed and preprocessed.
+The library specified as an argument to the compiler is called _the main library_.
+First, the main library is preprocessed and parsed.
+Then, each library imported by the main library is preprocessed and parsed.
 The preprocessor starts afresh for every library, so macros defined in one library will not be available in another library.
+Macros defined on the command-line are only available during the preprocessing of the main library.

 --

-In an imported library, the predefined macro `__IMPORTED__` is available.
-It's defined as `1`.
-This macro is useful for reporting an error when the user imports a library using `#include` instead of `#import`:
+In an imported library, the predefined macro, `__IMPORTED__`, is available.
+It is defined as `1`.
+This macro is useful for identifying the error where the user imports a library using `#include` instead of `#import`:

 ```
 #library "somelib"